 Twister:Net has implemented the following dataflow collective operations; 1.
 Reduce, 2.
 AllReduce, 3.
 KeyedReduce, 4.
 Gather, 5.
 AllGather, 6.
 KeyedGather, 7.
-Partition, and 8.
+Partition, 8.
+Keyed Partition and 9.
 Broadcast.
+Twister: Net supports both streaming and batch versions of these operations.
+These basic operations represent most of the operations supported by current big data frameworks.
+For example, Join can be implemented using a keyed partition as in a sorted merge join.
 Fig. 4 shows the dataflow graph of reduce and how it is optimized using a tree structure and stateful operators.
 For operations like Reduce and Gather messages flow through this optimized graph.
 We implemented the AllReduce operation as a reduce + broadcast and AllGather operation as gather + broadcast.
-For keyed operations, we create an optimized routing to each destinations of the operation.
+For keyed operations, we create an optimized routing to each destination of the operation.
 Messages are routed according to the correct destination using these underlying structures.
 For example for a keyed reduce, we create multiple trees each pointing to a single destination.